aws-samples/amazon-sagemaker-secure-mlops/README.md

   ❗ This role is out of scope of this solution

 + **Data scientist**:
   “Project user” role for a DataScientist.
-This solution implements a wide baseline permissions.You might trim the permissions down for your real-life projects to reflect your security environment and requirements.
+This solution implements a wide permission baseline.
+You might trim the permissions down for your real-life projects to reflect your security environment and requirements.
 The provisioned role uses the AWS managed permission policy for the job function `DataScientist`:
     - Model training and evaluation in SageMaker, SageMaker Studio, Notebooks, SageMaker JumpStart
     - Feature engineering
     - Starting ML pipelines